Ivan the Terrible: Early life

+Domestic policy

-Despite the devastation caused by the Great Fire of 1547, the early years of Ivan IV’s reign were characterized by a period of reform and modernization.
+Despite the devastation caused by the Great Fire of 1547, the early years of Ivan IV's reign were characterized by a period of reform and modernization.
 Ivan revised the legal code, issuing the Sudebnik of 1550, and established a standing army, the streltsy.
 He also convened the Zemsky Sobor, regarded as the first Russian parliament of feudal estates.
 He also established the Chosen Council, a body of advisers drawn from the nobility and clergy.

 In ecclesiastical matters, Ivan strengthened the authority of the Russian Orthodox Church through the Council of the Hundred Chapters (Stoglavy Sobor, 1551), which standardized rituals and ecclesiastical law across the realm.
 He further introduced forms of local self-government in rural areas—particularly in northeastern Russia, populated by state peasants—to improve local administration and tax collection.

 In 1553, Ivan suffered a near-fatal illness and was thought not able to recover.
 While on his presumed deathbed Ivan had asked the boyars to swear an oath of allegiance to his eldest son, an infant at the time.
 Many boyars refused since they deemed the tsar's health too hopeless for him to survive.
 This angered Ivan and added to his distrust of the boyars.
 There followed brutal reprisals and assassinations, including those of Metropolitan Philip and Prince Alexander Gorbatyi-Shuisky.

 In 1553, Ivan IV ordered the establishment of the Moscow Print Yard, introducing the first printing press to Russia.
 During the 1550s and 1560s, several religious books in Church Slavonic were printed, marking the beginning of Russian movable-type printing.
 However, the new technology provoked strong opposition from traditional scribes, culminating in an arson attack that destroyed the Print Yard.
 The printers Ivan Fyodorov and Pyotr Mstislavets subsequently fled to the Grand Duchy of Lithuania, where they continued their work.
 Printing in Moscow resumed in 1568, under Andronik Timofeevich Nevezha and his son Ivan, who reestablished production at the rebuilt Print Yard.